openqasm/openqasm/source/language/subroutines.rst

 All arguments are declared together with their type.
 For example, ``qubit ancilla`` defines a quantum bit argument named ``ancilla``.

+A given qubit can passed at most once in any subroutine call.
+Different ``qubit`` arguments (whether single bits or registers) cannot refer to the same underlying qubit in a call.

 Subroutines return up to one value of classical type, signified by the ``return`` keyword.
 If there is no return value, the empty ``return`` keyword may be used to immediately exit from the subroutine, which implicitly